-The bill requires the department to create a public database of buildings that have been used as illegal drug laboratories.
-A building must be removed from the database 5 years after the property has been decontaminated.
+The act requires the department of public health and environment (department) to create a public database of buildings that have been used as illegal drug laboratories involving methamphetamine.
+The department must remove a building from the database 5 years after the property has been decontaminated.
+The database must notify the public as to whether the property has been decontaminated.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)